 Each district also has its own strategy on how it will work to prevent and tackle homelessness.
 Here are some links

-- Cambridge City Council homelessness review 2015 and homelessness strategy action plan
+- Cambridge City Council homelessness & rough sleeping review and homelessness and rough sleeping strategy 2021-2026

-- East Cambridgeshire District Council Homelessness Strategy and Action Plan 2015-18
+- East Cambridgeshire District Council Homelessness and rough sleeper strategy 2020-2025

 - Huntingdonshire District Council homelessness strategy (October 2017).